vincentcreusot/leastconn-lb/design/design.md

 ```
 ### Authorization scheme
 #### Principle
-A map is created in the server with the upstreams associated to each client.
-This map is passed to the forward method who will verify if the upstream selected is in the list passed for the client.
+A list is created in the server with the upstreams associated to each client.
+This list is passed to the forward method who will verify if the upstream selected is in the list passed for the client.
+The upstreams list and the client's accessible upstream list are created by the same layer so if the list is empty we do not forward the request and close the connection.

 The way to determine the client is the subject.CommonName field of the certificate.
 The certificate needs to have that information correctly filled so that we can identify it and authorize it.